mindwarriorgame/public-formulas/README.md

 ## Translations

-By default, all letters are translated with ChatGPT.
+By default, all shared Letters are translated with ChatGPT.
 If you want, please feel free to submit your own translations.
 For that insert the language code before `.md` extension (e.g. `my-uuid.ru.md`)

 ## How to modify a Letter